SatyamJindal/MemorEase/README.md

 # Photo-album :sunglasses:

-**MemorEase** is a web app which is built using Node js and is used to add memories or pictures encountered in dat to day life.
+**MemorEase** is a web app which is built using Node js and is used to add memories into an album.

 **Technologies Used**